discretize/discretize-guides/fractals/twilight-oasis/index.md

 You can assign one player to trigger the checkpoint before the second Sandbinder using [this route](https://gfycat.com/ShrillVictoriousAbalone), `/gg` after the first one and resurrect to reset cooldowns.
 It is also possible to skip the tornado between the second and third Sandbinder using [this portal skip](https://gfycat.com/UnnaturalThirstyIcelandicsheepdog).

 Use `/gg` after killing all three Sandbinders to resurrect at end area.
 Clear the mobs there and Priestess Amala will spawn.

+Alternative route:

+While the party is killing the first Sandbinder a person with portal skip to the next Sandbinder (not triggering any checkpoint so you have to do it first try, else it is a time loss) and opens portal next to it.
+After you killed the second Sandbinder a second person opens a new portal at the second Sandbinder's location and skips to the third using [this route](https://gfycat.com/ShrillVictoriousAbalone).
+Please note that you can't `/gg` after any Sandbinder, because you get spawned behind the ideal checkpoints.
+The checkpoints were mixed up in the June 26th patch.
 </Column>

 <Column width="7" compact>